MitchellSingleton/docker-airconnect/README.md

 # Running

-This can be run using a docker compose file or a standard docker run command.
+This can be run using a docker compose file or a docker run command.

 Sample docker compose file (includes environment variable so the aircast executable is never started and custom parameters for the airupnp executable):